 May 31, 2012: Mark: I ran across your website while looking for something else.
-The KLTF/WYRQ plant looks really nice.
+Looks really nice.
 Tim in Saint Ignace, Michigan.

 May 29, 2012: Mark, I just read your article "Where Have All The Engineers Gone?" and it literally brought a tear to my eye.
 I too am one of those now-gone broadcast engineers that among other positions spent 30 years in television from the era when it was Metromedia until Fox put out the engineers in favor of almost total automation under the control of IT-- not broadcasters.
 I sometimes feel as if I was one of the last of a dying breed.
 As far as I can tell, most engineers have been fired and replaced by outside contractors who will charge by the repair rather than being a day to day "cost of doing business."
 Expertise means nothing to the "suits" and "bean counters" in NYC and elsewhere.
 Thanks again for a great article.
 Bill in Saugus, California.